sinablk/sinablk.github.io/_drafts/2019-01-29-draft-post.markdown

 ---
 layout: post
-title:  Draft post
+title:  Creating a Python package: A to Z
 date:   2019-01-29
 author: Ali Sina
-summary: A draft summary and description
+summary: In this post, I explain the A to Z of creating, structuring, and deploying a Python package to PyPI.
+The post covers directory structuring, virtual environments, testing, continuous integration, generating documentation, and best practices.
-mathjax: true
+mathjax: false
-tags: [statistics, machine_learning, statistical_learning]
+tags: [python, pip, package]
 postFooter: Additional information, and maybe a <a href="#">link or two</a>.
 ---

-> This is the first in a [series](https://alisiina.github.io/2019/01/28/statistical-learning-series.html) of posts that I'm doing on statistical learning.
-All the material is based on [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/) book which was taught by the authors and Stanford University professors Trevor Hastie and Rob Tibshirani.
-The aim is to condense the concepts taught in the course and the material in the book to a series of under-10-minute reads.

-### What?

-Statistical learning is comprised of a vast number of tools and techniques for *understanding data*.
+Statistical learning is comprised of a vast number of tools and techniques for _understanding data_.
 The foundation of these tools are...

 ### Why?

-Statistical learning is mainly used for two reasons: *prediction* and *inference*...
+Statistical learning is mainly used for two reasons: _prediction_ and _inference_...

 ### How?

-$f$ can be estimated using methods that are either *parametric* or *non-parametric*...
+$f$ can be estimated using methods that are either _parametric_ or _non-parametric_...

 {% include socialsharing.html %}

-* * *
+---

 ##### FOOTNOTES

 [^1]: I use the terms "machine learning" and "statistical learning" interchangebly.